dario-vega/oug/serverless-with-nosql-database/setup-environment/setup-environment.md

 ## Task 3: Deploy the PoC Application

 1. To deploy the application, we will use a terraform scripts provided for this Lab.
 Click on the 'Deploy to Oracle Cloud ' button.
-This will create a new window in your browser.  {MJB: NEED TO DEPLOY FROM OBJECT STORAGE}
+This will create a new window in your browser.  {NB: Open a new browser tab}

 [![Deploy to Oracle Cloud - home](https://oci-resourcemanager-plugin.plugins.oci.oraclecloud.com/latest/deploy-to-oracle-cloud.svg)](https://cloud.oracle.com/resourcemanager/stacks/create?region=us-phoenix-1&zipUrl=https://github.com/dario-vega/serverless-with-nosql-database/archive/refs/heads/main.zip)